-1. Get things on the books before the holidays hit.
+1. Get appointments on the books before the holidays hit.

-Like you, your wedding vendors have holiday plans—meaning their schedules will be as tight as yours.
+Just like you, your wedding vendors will have holiday plans—meaning their schedules will be as tight as yours.
 They might be working on winter weddings or holiday parties, or may be taking advantage of the slow season to go on vacation with their families.
-Says Viva Max Kaley, owner of New York-based Viva Max Weddings.
-"So if you want to set up calls or meetings the month of December, it's best to lock in a time [beforehand] and not assume people are working standard hours once the holidays arrive!"
-Plus, she says, by putting your calls and appointments on the books, you'll hold yourself accountable for getting things done even during the holiday season, she says.
+Says Viva Max Kaley, owner of New York-based Viva Max Weddings, “[I]f you want to set up calls or meetings during the month of December, it's best to lock in a time [beforehand].
+Don’t assume people are going to be working standard hours once the holidays arrive!"
+Plus, she says, by putting your calls and appointments on the books, you'll hold yourself accountable for getting things done even during the holiday season.

 2. Double up on shopping duty.

-The holidays offer up some of the best sales of the year.
-So while you're out shopping for stocking stuffers, why not load up on what you need for your wedding, too?
-"From your DIY supplies to bridesmaids' dresses, the holidays are a perfect time to shop and save money," says Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
+The holidays just might be synonymous with sales, so while you’re hunting down Black Friday deals and loading up on stocking stuffers, why not check wedding items off your list, too?
+"From DIY supplies to bridesmaids' dresses, the holidays are a perfect time to shop and save money," says Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
 Browse jewelry sales in search of the perfect wedding day accessories or bridesmaids’ gifts, check out the home section in search of frames to gift your in-laws, and don’t forget to take a peek at swimwear for your honeymoon!
-You might even be able to score a honeymoon deal during a travel site's sale.
+You might even be able to score a deal on flights or hotel rooms during a travel site's sale.

 3. Take advantage of holiday get-togethers.

-Everyone from your grandparents to that distant cousin you only see once a year, everyone is back together during the holidays.
-So take advantage of your time together, and ask everyone for wedding input, Fisher suggests.
-"If you're recently engaged, the conversations will be about the big picture items — think: budgets, venues, and guest lists," she says.
+From your grandparents to that distant cousin you only see once a year, everyone is back together during the holidays.
+So why not use this captive audience to your advantage and ask for wedding input and advice?
+"If you're recently engaged, the conversations will be about the big picture items — think: budgets, venues, and guest lists," Fisher says.
 "And if your wedding is a few months away, you'll be talking about the details like family photos and songs they'd like added to the must-play list."
 Make a list of things you want to run by your loved ones to ensure you don’t miss any key details, as well as to set some boundaries.
 Once everything is checked off, you can change the subject and steer the conversation away from the specifics you’d rather handle yourself.

 4. Have a list and check it twice.